metacpan/metacpan-cpan-extracted/distros/A/App-phoebe/README.md

 Here are the ways you can hook into Phoebe code:

-- `@init` is a list of code references allowing you to change the configuration of the server; it gets executed as the server starts, after regular configuration
-- `@extensions` is a list of code references allowing you to handle additional URLs; return 1 if you handle a URL; each code reference gets called with $self, the first line of the request (a Gemini URL, a Gopher selector, a finger user, a HTTP request line), and a hash reference for the headers (in the case of HTTP requests)
+- `@extensions` is a list of code references allowing you to handle additional URLs; return 1 if you handle a URL; each code reference gets called with $stream ([Mojo::IOLoop::Stream](https://metacpan.org/pod/Mojo%3A%3AIOLoop%3A%3AStream)), the first line of the request (a Gemini URL, a Gopher selector, a finger user, a HTTP request line), a hash reference for the headers (in the case of HTTP requests), and a buffer of bytes (e.g. for Titan or HTTP PUT or POST requests)
 - `@main_menu` adds more lines to the main menu, possibly links that aren't simply links to existing pages
-- `@footer` is a list of code references allowing you to add things like licenses or contact information to every page; each code reference gets called with $self, $host, $space, $id, $revision, and $format ('gemini' or 'html') used to serve the page; return a gemtext string to append at the end; the alternative is to overwrite the `footer` or `html_footer` subs – the default implementation for Gemini adds History, Raw text and HTML link, and `@footer` to the bottom of every page; the default implementatino for HTTP just adds `@footer` to the bottom of every page
+- `@footer` is a list of code references allowing you to add things like licenses or contact information to every page; each code reference gets called with $stream ([Mojo::IOLoop::Stream](https://metacpan.org/pod/Mojo%3A%3AIOLoop%3A%3AStream)), $host, $space, $id,
+      $revision, and $format ('gemini' or 'html') used to serve the page; return a gemtext string to append at the end; the alternative is to overwrite the `footer` or `html_footer` subs – the default implementation for Gemini adds History, Raw text and HTML link, and `@footer` to the bottom of every page; the default implementation for HTTP just adds `@footer` to the bottom of every page

 A very simple example to add a contact mail at the bottom of every page; this works for both Gemini and the web: